Our Trauma Response Team Members

 The Charlestown Coalition’s Trauma Response Team was formed in July 2016 through a grant from the Boston Alliance for Community Health (BACH).
 The Trauma Response Team initially started as a group of residents who were looking to learn more about trauma, its impact on the community and how they could best serve residents during traumatic situations.
 Over the past several years, the Trauma Response Team has served as an important part of the Charlestown Coalition by supporting the community and connecting people to treatment concerning issues around loss, community violence and substance use disorders.

-After the BACH granted concluded, the Massachusetts General Hospital’s Center for Community Health Improvement (CCHI) began funding this initiative and continues to be the backbone for our trauma work in the community.
+After the BACH granted concluded, the Massachusetts General Hospital’s Center for Community Health Improvement (CCHI) began supporting this initiative, in addition to our team seeking grant funding from multiple streams.

 The group’s main goals are:

-- We believe by building trust, strong relationships and outreaching to residents after traumatic situations, we can increase access to care and connect residents to services that can help them build resilience.
+- We believe by building trust, strong relationships and outreaching to residents, we can increase access to care and connect residents to services that can help them build resilience.
+This includes prevention based work prior to community trauma, and immediate response following trauma.

 - Developing relationships between individuals that represent and work with different racial, ethnic, and socioeconomic populations within Charlestown to address the deep-rooted racism and race-based tension and violence that exists in Charlestown, as well as developing ways to change this pattern among the younger generations.

-- Offering an environment where, with the guidance of our clinical psychologist, group members can unload some of the vicarious and personal trauma they’ve experienced, as well as gain basic skills to better deal with these situations and take care of themselves.
+- Offering an environment where, with the guidance of our clinical psychiatrist and clinical social workers, group members can unload some of the vicarious and personal trauma they’ve experienced, as well as gain basic skills to better deal with these situations and take care of themselves.

 - Developing a source of capable community responders to call upon when tragedies occur.

-In addition to meeting monthly, the Trauma Response Team participates yearly in professional development trainings to ensure that they are prepared to response and support the community during traumatic situations.
-The team participated in the following noteworthy trainings:
+In addition to meeting monthly, the Trauma Response Team participates and facilitates trainings to ensure that they are prepared to respond and support the community during traumatic situations, in addition to training and empowering community members themselves.
+The team attends and facilitates the following trainings:

 - Psychological First Aid and Toxic Stress Trainings with world-renowned expert in Trauma Dr. Robert Macy from the International Trauma Center